DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 and thought, of the habits and rules that we follow as our ‘second nature’ as Aristotle put it – has become an important method to exhaust the potentiality of our action.
 We are trying to break out of this form of control.
-Our ethics is about reopening the field of the possible.
+Our ethics are about reopening the field of the possible.

-So Robin Hood ethics is about being able to take action upon oneself and others.
+So Robin Hood ethics are about being able to take action upon oneself and others.
 An ethical subject is a subject that is capable of taking risks, posing a challenge, introducing conflict and division into community, and of governing oneself and others in a situation of conflict.
-Our ethics has to do much more with combat and politics, than with being nice and responsible, doing what is accepted, staying in a place assigned to you.
+Our ethics have to do much more with combat and politics, than with being nice and responsible, doing what is accepted, staying in a place assigned to you.
 The ethics of Robin Hood do not include such aspects.
-It is an ethics closer to a poetic, as our philosopher friend Juha Varto has beautifully said.
+It is an ethics closer to a poetic notion, as our philosopher friend Juha Varto has beautifully said.

 A poetic stance takes place in active doing, being in operation, not stopping to reflect.
-It is a warrior’s stance that has no individual or personal or collective message to fight for but a profession of a simple existential pragmatic that gives the meaning to all there is to do.
+It is a warrior’s stance that has no individual or personal or collective message to fight for but a profession of a simple existential pragmatic that gives meaning to all there is to do.
 Poetic stance is an ethic-free, moral-free territory where experimentation is the only guiding principle.
 Anything may be expected from us.
 There is no criterion for good or bad since there is no solid